Blake Shelton Immediately Turns For “Voice” Singer’s “Red Dirt Road” Audition

 After serving as a coach on The Voice for many seasons, Blake Shelton knows a good singer when he hears one.
 That’s why he wasted no time turning his chair for one country singer who performed a cover of Brooks & Dunn‘s “Red Dirt Road.”

 The singer who managed to catch Shelton’s attention was Florida resident Ben Allen.
 Surprisingly, Allen didn’t discover his love for music until later in life, at age 30.
-Now 42, Ben has gone on to become a popular artist in his home state, and is the lead singer and rhythm guitarist for the Ben Allen Band.
+By the time he auditioned for The Voice he was 42, and was a popular artist in his home state.

 Those who heard Allen sing on The Voice without knowing his backstory would have assumed he has been singing his whole life.
 His voice has a refined quality to it that can’t be denied.